 Moving to Change

-God always has a purpose in all He does or allows: but only arrogant people assume they understand the full picture.
+God always has a purpose in all He does or allows, but only arrogant people assume they understand the full picture.
 Paul is more tentative.
-He suggests that part of the reason for Onesimus leaving Philemon's service was that he needed to change.
-Previously resentful of his role and of Philemon's Christian convictions, the run-away slave found Jesus ... and was changed.
+He suggests that part of the reason for Onesimus leaving Philemon's service was that he needed to encounter Jesus before he could be a help rather than a hinderance in Philemon’s house where the Colossian church met.
+He could have heard the gospel and responded under Philemon’s teaching but that did not happen.
+Perhaps Onesimus was previously resentful of his role and of Philemon's Christian convictions, or that Philemon was a harsh master.
+But the pivot point in their stories was that the run-away slave found Jesus (Philemon 1:10) ... and he was changed.

 © Dr Paul Adams